Brief history of Norges Bank

 The Storting decided to close eight of Norges Bank's 20 regional branches, those in Arendal, Drammen, Gjøvik, Halden, Hamar, Haugesund, Kristiansund N. and Skien.

 The krone is pegged to the Ecu - the European Currency Unit, the precursor of the Euro.

 Following turbulence on the international currency markets in November and December, the link to the Ecu was abandoned on 12 December and the krone floated.
-The same had happened to the Swedish krone, the Finnish mark, the pound and the lire earlier in the autumn.
+The same had happened to the Swedish krona, the Finnish markka, the pound sterling and the lira earlier in the autumn.

 Guidelines for the floating exchange rate regime were issued on 5 May in government regulations on the krone's exchange rate.

 Norges Bank was entrusted with the management of the Government Petroleum Fund.

 A new settlement system between Norges Bank and the banks was commissioned.
 Norges Bank's settlement system (NBO) means settlement several times a day, with a facility for separate settlement of large sums.
 This was a step towards greater security and reliability in payments transfer.